TheStig294/100-more-randomats-pack-1/README.md

 1. Explosive Jumping - Super jump, create explosions when you land!
 1. Wasted - See a GTA-style death screen when you die!
 1. It's high noon... - Makes the game look like a western movie, eveyone has pistol duels!
-1. Welcome back to TTT! - Does the Yogs TTT intro, and creates an overlay showing roles

 # Randomats